granitevolition/andikar-backend-api/README.md

 # Andikar Backend API

-A robust backend API gateway for the Andikar AI ecosystem with PostgreSQL database integration.
+A robust backend API gateway for the Andikar AI ecosystem with PostgreSQL database integration on Railway.

 ## Features